 Located at 250 Oxford Street, Paddington NSW 2021.

 Juniper Hall is one of Sydney’s oldest houses, built in 1824.
-It is home to the Moran Arts Foundation Collection and whilst it is not a permanent Art Gallery, it is the stunning backdrop for the Moran Prizes exhibition along with a number of other art exhibitions.
+It is home to the Moran Arts Foundation Collection and while it is not a permanent art gallery, it is the stunning backdrop for the Moran Prizes exhibition and several other art exhibitions.

 Purchased from The National Trust of Australia (NSW), by the Moran family, the historic Georgian building is an important new exhibition space including the display of the winning works and finalists from the Doug Moran National Portrait Prize and the Moran Contemporary Photographic Prize.